 Ecommerce order fulfillment is the process by which online retailers get their goods from the warehouse to their customers, once an order has been placed.

 The process includes a number of steps, each of them with its own series of best practices.
-That’s why we’ve broken down the process of order fulfilment into five basic steps, with some recommendations for how to maximise efficiency in each.
+That’s why we’ve broken down the process of order fulfillment into five basic steps, with some recommendations for how to maximise efficiency in each.

 If you opt for the first model, your business will be responsible for all of the tasks associated with receiving inventory, including the following:

-If you’ve chosen to keep your order fulfilment in-house, you’ll have another slate of tasks awaiting you once the inventory has been received, inspected, labelled, and input into your inventory management software.
+If you’ve chosen to keep your order fulfillment in-house, you’ll have another slate of tasks awaiting you once the inventory has been received, inspected, labelled, and input into your inventory management software.
 Namely, you’ll have to shelve the inventory, and keep track of it so that you can ship it without delay when customer orders come in.

 Veeqo now offers an inventory management app so you can scan your items as soon as they arrive from your phone

-Experts agree that getting this step right is one of the biggest factors in decreasing costs and saving time during the order fulfilment process.
+Experts agree that getting this step right is one of the biggest factors in decreasing costs and saving time during the order fulfillment process.
 Mistakes with regard to storage of inventory can lead to major lags in the distribution process and can cost you money, time, and customer satisfaction if you’re not exactly sure what you’re doing.